gpa calculator academic catalog

 3. You can only repeat courses taken at UD.

-4. Only courses in which you earned a C- or lower and subsequently repeat the course and earn a higher grade can be used for grade forgiveness.
+4. Only courses in which you earned C- or lower and subsequently repeat the course and earn a higher grade can be used for grade forgiveness.

 5. Grade forgiveness cannot be applied to courses in which you were found responsible for an academic honesty violation.